 TxDOT RM 1431 Operational Improvement Project

 TxDOT's improvement of RM 1431 between Bagdad Rd. and Anderson Mill, known as the TxDOT RM 1431 Operational Improvement Project, will reconstruct and widen RM 1431 to a five-lane section with a center turn lane.
-Construction is underway.
+Construction is almost complete.

 TxDOT RM 1431 Gap Project